 Video Jaguar was born when I realized there was this huge need for business owners of all sizes to easily create brandable marketing videos.
 I knew other video creation software existed, however, most of them required a massive amount of time to learn how to use.
 These other video makers not only were difficult to learn, but they also put a limit on how many videos you could create.
 Yet that is not even the worst part!
 Nearly every video creation software that is on the market offers a “free trial” which dupes people into spending hours learning how to use the software and perfecting their video only to realize that they’ll need to pay full price to remove a horrendous looking watermark promoting the software.

 I knew that the main features I wanted to have been everything the other video-making software on the market was lacking.
 This included being able to create unlimited videos, having no watermarks on the videos, making the video editor point-and-click easy, and pricing it so even companies just starting up could afford it.
 I even went the extra mile and insisted that all users had a full commercial license so that they could sell the videos they created for any price they chose and keep 100% of the profits.
 Honestly, these seem like pretty reasonable things every video creation software should have, right?

 The initial version of Video Jaguar only allowed users to create videos and did not have the option to automatically share them on social media.
 This allowed us to focus more on developing great video templates in a variety of niches, and make sure the videos rendered lightning fast.

-I was able to bootstrap most of the startup costs and utilize my digital marketing firm, Worldwide Agency, to help design and market the website.
+I was able to bootstrap most of the startup costs and utilize my digital marketing firm, USA Marketing Pros, to help design and market the website.
 Over the years, I have perfected the process of finding the right technology partners to outsource everything that I am unable to do myself, so this part was rather seamless.
 For all the legal stuff, I am fortunate enough to have a sister who is an attorney that specializes in contract law and does not charge me exorbitant fees.